n9mi/store-api/README.md

 # store-api
-A RESTful API built with Go and PostgreSQL for simple online store application, including products catalouge and ordering.
+A RESTful API built with Go and PostgreSQL for simple online store, including products catalouge and ordering.
 Automated testing with Github Actions are also included.

 ## Stack
 - [Go](https://go.dev/)